frontend-from-0/Group021125/Lesson5/notes.md

 * `ch` – Relative to the width of the "0" character in the current font

 ### Viewport-relative units
+* `%` – Relative to the size of the parent element
 * `vw` – 1% of the viewport’s width
 * `vh` – 1% of the viewport’s height
 * `vmin` – 1% of the smaller dimension (width or height)
 * `vmax` – 1% of the larger dimension (width or height)

 Relative units are best for responsive design and accessibility.

 # Fonts